TzuChieh/Photon-v2/Main/Documentation/build_from_source.md

 * JDK 1.8+ and Maven

 This is not required for building the new C++ based editor.
+To run the editor, you will need to have a graphics driver that supports OpenGL (>= 4.6 on Windows, >= 4.5 otherwise).

 *Note that the working directory is assumed to be the project root (in the folder that you cloned) if not stated, and please use `./build/` as build folder for now since build scripts are more or less hard-coded to use this path, currently.*